Difference Between If and Else If

 1. The ‘if’ block always requires a conditional clause while using it as it cannot be used without a condition, while the only condition while using the Else If clause is that the first block should be true.

-2. The If clause is actually quite famous, especially among the programming language but while using ‘else if’ is that using it will block any other level of nesting in the sentence.
+2. The If clause is actually quite famous, especially in the programming language, but while using ‘else if’ is that using it will block any other level of nesting in the sentence.

 References